 Today, the SPP is a statewide effort with programs in all 12 prisons in Washington State.
-Sustainable operations and a more productive and positive prison culture has allowed cost avoidance estimated at $4.3 million annually (that figure from 2012).
-We offer programming in four areas: science & sustainability education, conservation, sustainable operations, and community contributions.
+Sustainable operations and a more productive and positive prison culture have allowed cost avoidance estimated at $4.3 million annually (that figure from 2012).
+We offer programming in five areas: 1. ecological conservation, 2. environmental education, 3. sustainable operations, 4. community contributions, and 5. restorative nature.
 We also track and evaluate contributions from each program.
-With the expansion, it has become increasingly important to define the SPP approach.
+With the expansion, it has become more important to define the SPP approach.
 Our experience points to five Essential Components: these are the unifying principles that guide our work.

 SPP has been a collaborative effort from the beginning, and we see partnerships as central to our success.
-The founding partnership between The Evergreen State College (Evergreen) and Washington Department of Corrections (WDOC) remains the foundation of all we do, both in Washington and for the SPP Network.
-The partnership is strengthened by SPP’s co-directorship: Dr. Carri LeRoy is a member of the faculty at Evergreen, and Dan Pacholke is Deputy Secretary for WDOC.
+The original partnership between The Evergreen State College (Evergreen) and Washington State Department of Corrections (WA Corrections) remains the foundation of all we do, both in Washington and for the SPP Network.
+The partnership is strengthened by SPP’s co-directorship: Dr. Carri LeRoy is a member of the faculty at Evergreen, and Steve Sinclair is Assistant Secretary for WA Corrections.
 The two organizations share in initiating new programs, collaborating with partners, supervising inmate technicians, and disseminating SPP outreach materials and resources.
-SPP staff at Evergreen and WDOC work together daily and at every level of our operations.
+SPP staff at Evergreen and WA Corrections work together daily and at every level of our operations.

 Nearly every SPP program also calls upon the expertise and support of additional partners.
 Key partners include (for details on each organization’s involvement with SPP, please click on the link):

 - The Center for Natural Lands Management